numba/numba/docs/source/reference/types.rst

 ++++++++++++++++++++++++++++++

-Wrapper Address Protocol provides an API for making any Python object as first-class function for Numba jit compiled functions provided that the Python object represents a compiled function with the correspodnig memory address (function pointer value) available when passing the object to Numba jit compiled function.
+Wrapper Address Protocol provides an API for making any Python object as first-class function for Numba jit compiled functions.
+This assumes that the Python object represents a compiled function that can be called via its memory address (function pointer value) from Numba jit compiled functions.
 Such the so-called WAP objects must define the following two methods:

 .. method:: __wrapper_address__(self, sig: numba.typing.Signature) -> int